okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 **What can I customize on the error page?**

-You can add any HTML, CSS, or JavaScript you want to the page.
+You can add any HTML, CSS, or JavaScript that you want to the page.

 ### Use the Brands API